What is Suffering?

 Instead, people rely on what they experience through the Five Aggregates as something substantial, real, and dependable that can be grasped and clung to for happiness, not realizing that the pleasurable things of the world are created in the mind itself, and don't exist in physical reality.

-When we cling to the body, our feelings, perceptions, intentions and thoughts, this creates the illusion of continuity and the belief in ourself as an enduring entity with an unchanging essence.
+When we cling to the body, our feelings, perceptions, intentions and thoughts, this creates the illusion of continuity and the belief in ourself as an enduring entity with a unique essence.
 As a result, we unquestionably believe our feelings, perceptions, and thoughts are real, that they belong to us, and that they can be depended upon to see the truth and obtain happiness.

 Because of this, we become entangled, lost in chasing our perceptions and thoughts, falsely believing that things are under our control, ignoring all the stress, unhappyness and suffering that this causes.